Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/render.rst

    Coordinates are the same for every billboard, and just place the image straight on the square.
 Billboard Time-Index (X-Y)
-   Coordinates actually define single points in the texture plane with the X-axis as time and Y-axis as the particle index.
+   Coordinates actually define single points in the texture plane with the X axis as time and Y axis as the particle index.
    For example using a horizontal blend texture mapped to color from white to black will give particles that start off as white and gradually change to black during their lifetime.
    On the other hand a vertical blend texture mapped to color from white to black